Jinchuan Group: Democratic Republic of the Congo

+Mexico

+Bahuerachi Copper Project: Located in Chihuahua state, the Bahuerachi copper project was 100% acquired by Jinchuan in March 2008.
+As of 2024, the project remains at a non-producing stage and has not proceeded to development, according to company disclosures.

 Transactions

 In 2011, Jinchuan successfully outbid Vale S.A. to acquire the South African mining company Metorex for $1.32 billion.
 Metorex officially became a subsidiary in early 2012.

 Jinchuan Group is the majority shareholder (60.01%) of Jinchuan Group International Resources Co.
 Ltd., which is publicly listed on the Hong Kong Stock Exchange.
 In December 2021, the Group was reportedly considering taking the company private.
 In 2023, Jinchuan Group International Resources Co.
 Ltd. allocated about US$236 million in capital expenditures to upgrade overseas copper and cobalt mining assets, compared with US$99 million the previous year.

-In late 2024, the group’s investment arm, China Jinchuan Investment Holding Ltd., signed a letter of intent to acquire a 40% stake in Jinchuan Group New Energy Materials Technology Co., Ltd. for 100 million RMB, aiming to strengthen its position in battery materials.
+In late 2024, the group's investment arm, China Jinchuan Investment Holding Ltd., signed a letter of intent to acquire a 40% stake in Jinchuan Group New Energy Materials Technology Co., Ltd. for 100 million RMB, aiming to strengthen its position in battery materials.